Incremental Computation: What Is the Essence?

-There it dawned on me that this is like integration by differentiation.
-Most excitingly, it clearly pointed to a general method for optimization by incrementalization.
+Most excitingly, this integration by differentiation clearly pointed to a general method for optimization by incrementalization.
 Since then, systematic incrementalization has enabled a systematic method for program design and optimization, discussed in Section~\ref{sec-opt}.